New and Revised CPT Codes for 2020

 The following revisions are effective January 1, 2020.

 92626 Evaluation of auditory function for surgically implanted device(s) candidacy or postoperative status of a surgically implanted device(s); first hour

 92627 each additional 15 minutes (list separately in addition to code for primary procedure)

 (Use 92627 in conjunction with 92626)

-- Use CPT codes 92626 and 92627 to report an evaluation to determine candidacy for a surgically implanted hearing device (for example, a cochlear implant or an osseointegrated implant) or for post-surgical evaluation of performance.
+- SLPs can use CPT codes 92626 and 92627 to report an evaluation to determine candidacy for a surgically implanted hearing device (for example, a cochlear implant or an osseointegrated implant) or for post-surgical evaluation of performance.

 - These codes may no longer be used for activities unrelated to an implant, such as an auditory function evaluation before or after a patient receives hearing aids or other assistive technology.

 - 92626 (base code) and 92627 (add-on code) continue to be time-based codes.
 92626 represents the first hour of evaluation.
 Report 92627 in conjunction with 92626 when the evaluation extends beyond the first hour.

 Learn more about correct billing of timed codes.